tedleyem/meralus.com/_posts/2022-01-12-rest-and-relaxation.md

 Our hobbies will consist of quality time and learning the quotes that always ring back in my mind when I start getting stuck and my thoughts start spinning.

-We will laugh, love, and twist the night away.
+We will do more laughing, make more loving moments, and develop motor skills to twist the night away.
 The only bad habits I want to teach are these motor skills on the dance floor!